jcolicchio/node_clientserver/README.md

 * Should we implement a better scheme than sending passwords in the clear for verification?
 * I'm imagining "encrypt this random data with your key, and send me the result for comparison"
 * Better handling of error messages, routing them to where they need to go, etc.
+* Multithreadedness?
+Are functions atomic by nature of javascript?